Sturdy claims victory in Sea to Sky

 Sturdy took 9,649 votes, besting Taylor's 6,447, Livaja's 6,068, Cambridge's 168 and Galbraith's 135.

-Reached by phone just before midnight, Sturdy noted there were still advance ballots to be counted in the riding.
+Reached by phone just before midnight on election day, Sturdy noted there were still advance ballots to be counted in the riding.

 "We'll see how it all plays out in the end.
 It looks pretty good for me, but it's hard to say," he said.